 Falls are associated with serious repercussions such as decline in quality of life and loss of normal function.
 More serious injuries such as fracture or head injuries typically have long-lasting impacts and are often associated with increased morbidity and mortality.

 Experiencing a fall can also lead to the development of psychological fear and may result in the loss of independence, restriction of lifestyle activities and choices, social isolation, and depression.
 In many cases, this self-imposed idleness and reduced level of physical activity leads to a vicious cycle of continuous physical deterioration and further increases the risk for falls.

 For individuals who have fallen before or often feel unstable, a podiatrist can help identify underlying causes such as biomechanical or gait abnormalities.
 From here, our podiatrists can correct your gait pattern using customised orthotics, prescribe strength and balance exercise programmes, and give advice on proper footwear.

-Furthermore, treatments using non-invasive yet highly effective medical technologies can be incorporated to facilitate recovery from falls.
+Furthermore, utilising non-invasive and highly effective podiatric technologies can be incorporated to facilitate recovery from falls.
 For instance, Super Inductive System (SIS) and Shockwave Therapy can be used alongside rehabilitation to optimise pain relief and promote tissue healing.
-These advanced treatments ensure that patients remain as mobile as possible during the healing process as compared to traditional treatments that require more rest over a longer recovery period.
+These advanced approaches ensure that patients remain as mobile as possible during the healing process as compared to traditional therapy that require more rest over a longer recovery period.